 - B. Disruptive behavior will not be tolerated.
-Examples of disruptive behavior: - Behavior that inhibits another patron's right to use the library - Destructive behavior to other patrons or library property - Lewd behavior to patron or library staff
+Examples of disruptive behavior: - Behavior that inhibits another patron's right to use the library - Destructive behavior to other patrons or library property - Lewd behavior to or around patrons or library staff - Inappropriate language and gestures to other patrons and library staff, and in the vicinity of patrons or library staff